brookshu/custom-object-detector/tutorial.md

 Next, download [Labelme](https://github.com/wkentaro/labelme/tree/main).
 This will be the tool used to create annotations.

 In each image, create polygons around each object in the photo.
 It can be done manually with the polygon tool, but the AI-polygon tool can help speed things up.
+The polygons should look like those in the following image.

 ![image of bus, three people, and a car, objects visualized](images/img26_labelme.png)

 After creating the polygon, the following window will pop up.
 Label them as the class name.
 Two polygons having the same class ID will count as the same object, so this can be used if another object or the background splits the object in half.
 Otherwise, do not enter a class ID.
+As you can see in the image below, there are two car (1) polygons, because the car is separated by the pole, so I used 1 as a class ID for both parts.

 ![image of a separated car and a person](images/img9_separated.png)